kbull136/asg-02-instructions/milestone-03.md

 - [ ] A list of all favorited photos appears here.

-  > _logged-in users can favorite photos on the Photos and Browse/Search pages_
+  > _a reminder: logged-in users can favorite photos on the Photos and Browse/Search pages_

 - [ ] If no photos have been favorited, that is indicated clearly to the user.